zenobio93/seat-docs/docs/developer_guides/developer_installation.md

 It is mounted readonly, and you can store your development sources in it.

 To make things easier, we recommend you keep vendor path convention to split your sources across every single package you want to play with.

+Developing plugins and core packages doesn't differ at all, modules installed in the `packages` directory always take priority.
+In the case of core modules, this means the version from `packages` and not the version provided by the docker container will be used.

 ## Overrider